FACT-Finder/FACT-Finder-PHP-Library/README.md

 For documentation please see [the library's GitHub wiki](https://github.com/FACT-Finder/FACT-Finder-PHP-Library/wiki) as well as [the demo's GitHub wiki](https://github.com/FACT-Finder/FACT-Finder-PHP-Library-Demo/wiki).
 There is also source documentation generated with [phpDocumentor](http://www.phpdoc.org/), which you can view if you clone the repository.

+If you want to contribute to the library, please see our [guide for contributors](https://github.com/FACT-Finder/FACT-Finder-PHP-Library/wiki/Guide-for-contributors).

 Motivation & Goals
 ------------------